MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

     - here's the signature:  **function (request, h)**
     - that 'h' is the response toolkit, which is an object that has several useful methods

 ### The Request Object
 - this contains all the info for request from the end user
 - it has things like the payload, parameters, path, headers and much more
 - check out the [docs for the request](https://hapijs.com/api#request) for all its properties

 ### Response toolkit
 - first off, it's called 'h' for Hapi, that's took me too long to figure out
 - Unlike Hapi 16, which needed a **reply()** callback to send anything back to the user, Hapi 17's handlers can send back simple data on their own
 - However, there are still cases where we need some extra methods, like for redirecting or rendering views
 - for more info look at the [docs for the response toolkit](https://hapijs.com/api#response-toolkit)
 - here are some common ones below, note that some of these methods require plugins, which we will cover in the next section:

 ```
+js
 server.route({
     method: 'GET',
     path: '/response-toolkit',